What’s most rewarding about the season so far is seeing this band of fools become more efficient and ruthless.

 Like a lucid dreamer, Jemisin takes real-world influences as diverse as ancient Egyptian culture and Freudian/Jungian dream theory and unites them to craft a new world that feels both familiar and entirely new.

-Marcus literalizes the intense pain language can cause on both intimate and global scales by turning it into a virulent agent produced by humans.
+Marcus literalizes the intense pain language can cause on both intimate and global scales.

 Because pop culture is a global consensus of sorts that exists outside the divisive lines of ideologies and nations, it’s where ideas have the most value, the widest reach.